-When it comes to Cleaning our Air, there are so many aspects of Air Pollution to review.
-It is overwhelming when you look at Individual Pollution, emissions from homes, workplaces, and Transportation.
+When it comes to cleaning our air, there are so many aspects of Air Pollution to review.
+It is overwhelming when you look at Individual Pollution, and emissions from homes, workplaces, and transportation.

 New equipment and technologies are making it so much easier to reduce our carbon footprint in many different areas.
 We just have to keep a mindset that seeks to improve indoor and outdoor air quality for all.
 Our pages on Solar Energy and Green Building have lots of ways to inspire you to reduce your footprint as far as poor air quality and more.

 - Air Quality Health Index